traefik/traefik/docs/content/https/tls.md

 ### Strict SNI Checking

 With strict SNI checking enabled, Traefik won't allow connections from clients that do not specify a server_name extension or don't match any of the configured certificates.
-The DefaultCertificate is irrelevant on that matter.
+The default certificate is irrelevant on that matter.

 ```yaml tab="File (YAML)"
 # Dynamic configuration